univention/office365/doc/README-code.md

 * GroupConnector

 Both have methods to create, delete and modify this objects.
-Also, several convenience methods have being implemented in the connector to take care of some dependencies between these objects (pertences, memberships, ownership, etc).
+Also, several convenience methods have being implemented in the connector to take care of some dependencies between these objects (memberships, ownership, etc).

 #### Classes